RoyVoetman/iot-base/IOT dashboard suite.md

 * [iot-clients](https://github.com/RoyVoetman/iot-clients) C++ code that runs on the IOT devices. (e.g. MCUs such as the NodeMCU and the Wemos D1 mini)
 * [iot-base](https://github.com/RoyVoetman/iot-base) The base unit which is responsible for the communication between the `iot-dashboard` and `iot-clients` and vice versa.

+### Read unit vs Updatable unit
+An iot-client can either be a `Read unit` or an `Updatable unit`.

+#### Read unit
+A read unit normally is just a MCU with a specific type of sensor (e.g. A temperature sensor).
+As soon as a connection is made to a read unit it will immediately start sending measurements at a set interval.

+#### Updatable unit
+An Updatable unit is a MCU which fulfills a basis function and which waits until a specific command/request is made to change this functionality.
+A simple example of an updatable unit is a color changeable LED lamp.
+It will remain the same color until a request arrives to change the color.

+> The iot-base always keeps an active connection with `read units` but only establishes a connection with an `updatable unit` if a request has to be sent.

 ### Communication

 #### Dashboard with Base unit